sheamunion/snitching-on-sinatra/part2.md

 what you expect.
 For example, I expect to see a message in my terminal that says a web server is accepting connections on port `4567`.

+:flashlight: `rerun` will automatically reload the web server when we change our code.
+We're using `todoolittle.rb` as the entry point of our application;
+`todoolittle.rb` will load gems and `require` other ruby files we write.

 # Create the Controller
 Create a directory inside the `todoolittle` directory called `controllers`